sueroy/Cohort-5_Foundations_Capstone/readme.md

 8: This will allow you to export a CSV file of an individual's Competency Scores.

+9: This will allow you to export a PDF file of an individual's Competency Scores.

-9: This will allow you to export a CSV file of ALL Users' Competency Scores.
+10: This will allow you to export a CSV file of ALL Users' Competency Scores.

-10. This will allow you to import a CSV file of Result Scores and will update the Results database table to include those results.
+11: This will allow you to import a CSV file of Result Scores and will update the Results database table to include those results.
+(For testing purposes the current CSV file has new data that you can import into the database.)

-11. Quit
+12: Quit

 Thank You!
 Have a Magical Day!